ottdog/BoatGame/README.md

 As an Admiral, you'll be able to design and customize your own boats and submit orders to your higher ups for them.
 Unlike other strategy games, you aren't in charge of tedious resource management.
-You just put in requests for boats, put your boats into taskforces,
+You just put in requests for boats, put your boats into taskforces, and send them on missions.
+You can give your boats certain rules of engagement on their missions to customize how your fleet will react to threats.

 ## How to play

 Right now you can't.
-Sorry.
+Sorry :(

 ## How to help out